Skip to main content

 Double-click to connect

 If you find yourself accidentally joining meeting channels with a single click, you can enable the double-click to connect option.
-When enabled, you must double-click the meeting channel in the sidebar to join, preventing unintended connections.
-This setting is available per user.
+When it's on, a single click on a meeting channel in the sidebar simply opens it (so you can see who's inside and review past sessions), and you double-click to actually join the call -- preventing unintended connections.
+When it's off, a single click connects you straight away.
+This setting is personal and applies wherever you use Copera.

 Tips for a smooth meeting experience

-- Raise your hand instead of unmuting to interrupt -- it keeps the conversation orderly, especially in larger meetings.
+• Raise your hand instead of unmuting to interrupt -- the ordered queue keeps larger meetings fair and tidy.